 Keys to Flexibility During Winter

-1) When it is cold outside, wear a scarf.
+1) When it is cold outside, cover your neck up with a buff or tall collar.
 When your neck gets cold, the front of your neck muscles (the sternocleidomastoids) shorten and stiffen.
 This can result in simple neck stiffness or even bad headaches.
+Just the little weight of a scarf dragging your neck forward, can make your neck sore not to mention the extra forward posture of your neck trying to accommodate that scarf in your jacket.

 2) Focus on keeping your shoulders relaxed and away from your ears.
-Hunching them up doesn’t keep you warm, it just makes you stiffer.
+Hunching them up doesn’t keep you warm, it just makes you stiffer and shortens your neck muscles.

 4) If you really want to improve your flexibility during winter, with all the time you spend hibernating, try to develop a few hobbies to escape the cold weather.
 You would be shocked how effective a once a week pilates or yoga class can be to improve your flexibility.
 Winter is a perfect time to explore whether you like this form of exercise or not since there are so many limitations with outdoor activities.